humansensinglab/AGenDA/Data/README.md

 This page introduces how to download and use our released datasets.

 ## Introduction
-We introduce two new real-world aerial view datasets captured in [Selwyn (New Zealand)](https://data.linz.govt.nz/layer/51926-selwyn-0125m-urban-aerial-photos-2012-2013/) and [Utah (USA)](https://gis.utah.gov/products/sgid/aerial-photography/high-resolution-orthophotography/).
+We introduce two new real-world aerial view datasets, <b>LINZ</b> and <b>UGRC</b>, captured in [Selwyn (New Zealand)](https://data.linz.govt.nz/layer/51926-selwyn-0125m-urban-aerial-photos-2012-2013/) and [Utah (USA)](https://gis.utah.gov/products/sgid/aerial-photography/high-resolution-orthophotography/), respectively.
 Both datasets have ground sampling distance (GSD) of 12.5 cm per px and have been sampled to *112 px × 112 px* image size.
 For data annotation, we label only the small vehicle centers.
 To leverage the abundance of bounding box-based open-source object detection frameworks, we define a fixed-size ground truth bounding box of *42.36 px × 42.36 px* center at each vehicle.
 Annotations are provided in COCO format *[x, y, w, h]*, where *"small"* in the annotation json files denotes the small vehicle class and *(x, y)* denotes the top-left corner of the bounding box.
 We use *AP50* as evaluation metrics.
 For more details, please check our paper.